re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Neo-6M_GPS_Tests.md

 * Manual entry of Exact GPS coordinates will be logged (found using Google Maps)

-* The following data will be logged to determine effectivness of setup and accuracy of GPS.
+* The following data will be logged to determine effectiveness of setup and accuracy of GPS.
 Each will be logged for a Cold, Warm, and Hot Start.
 After TTFF, 100 additional indexes will be logged
     * TTFF
     * PDOP, HDOP, VDOP
     * GPS Values